massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

     cp .env.example .env

 This command will create a `.env` file.
-Now fill it with your wallet private key.
+Now fill it with your wallet private key (also called secret key by massa client).

 Contract deployment is done by calling a deployer smart-contract which can be found here: `deployer/deployer.as.ts`.
 It will store our sum smart-contract onto the ledger.
 The deployer contract already includes your compiled `main.ts` contract and has been itself compiled at the `npm run build` step.